datanav/docs/DTLReferenceGuide.rst

 ==========

-A transform function is a function that has side-effects, typically modifiying the target entity, and has no return value.
+A transform function is a function that has side-effects, typically modifying the target entity, and has no return value.

 .. list-table::
    :header-rows: 1